 People have been learning languages for thousands of years.
 Through the ages approaches to language learning have changed and many improvements have been made, but none so significant as computers.

 Computers have given people the opportunity to access volumes of language learning resources unlike ever before.
-It also made distance learning possible, long before the ad-vent of the internet.
+It also made distance learning possible, long before the advent of the internet.
 Computers and technology have also had a huge impact on testing because it allows learners to be tested on a much wider range of speaking skills than previously possible through traditional language proficiency exams.
 Language testing software is at the forefront of making foreign language learning not only more accessible, but more accurate worldwide.

-Not only does the internet and computers allow learners to be tested remotely (with only an internet connection needed), it also gives teachers the ability to test all four skills at once.
-The result is a significant cost and time savings, as well as more thorough testing.
+Not only does the internet and computers allow learners to be tested remotely with only an internet connection needed, it also gives teachers the ability to test all four skills at once.
+The result is a significant cost and time savings, as well as more thorough, thanks to language testing software.
 After all, listening, reading, writing and speaking are skills rarely used in isolation.

-In the event that humans are involved in testing, technology makes monitoring tests a lot easier.
+In the event that humans are involved in exams, technology makes monitoring assessments a lot easier.
 Monitoring systems make it possible for invigilators to closely monitor examinees and their testing environments.
-This is especially important as tests are taken remotely in uncontrolled environments.
+This is especially important as language exams are taken remotely in uncontrolled environments.
 Technology has been developed to spot irregularities in both examinees and their immediate environments and can flag suspicious behavior.

-Many more traditional language learning resources like books also offer mini-tests, but since the questions are set, taking the test more than once becomes less and less effective with each consecutive try.
-However, the vast number and variety of questions available on technology-based testing platforms ensure that the chances of question repetition are greatly reduced.
+Many more traditional language learning resources like books also offer mini-tests, but since the questions are set, taking the exam more than once becomes less and less effective with each consecutive try.
+However, the vast number and variety of questions available on online exam platfoms ensure that the chances of question repetition are greatly reduced.
 This randomness requires learners to develop a more rounded language skillset, which is crucial for becoming fluent in language.

 Language learning is hugely popular at the moment, and considering the business, career and self-improvement benefits of learning another language, it’s easy to see why.
-Testing is critical in the language learning journey, because it shows the learner’s language strengths and weaknesses, as well as how far they are on the journey towards fluency.
-Technology has made (and will continue to make) testing better and easier for both learners and teachers helping more people to become more fluent in more languages.
+Language testing software is critical in the language learning journey, because it shows the learner’s language strengths and weaknesses, as well as how far they are on the journey towards fluency.
+Technology has made, and will continue to make, testing better and easier for both learners and teachers helping more people to become more fluent in more languages.